LGBT+ Labour: History

+In July 2024, a fresh grassroots movement known as Pride in Labour was founded as an alternative, and criticised LGBT+ Labour for being "chronically silent" following the announcement from Health Secretary Wes Streeting who said the Labour Party (UK) would maintain the ban on puberty blockers being prescribed to children.

 Organisation

 Membership is mostly made up of members of the Labour Party and trade unionists.
 Membership is also open to non-members of the Labour Party, as long as they are not members of another political party.

 LGBT+ Labour is run by an elected national committee which is elected every year at its yearly general meeting.
 LGBT+ Labour also has a number of regional groups to carry out its work in those areas, which have their own smaller committees to run them, also democratically elected.
 LGBT Labour has no staff members and all committee members are volunteers.

 The LGBT+ Labour AGM also agrees its policy positions as well as identifying the work programme for the National Committee.

 There are regional groups for the North West, London and the South East, West Midlands, Yorkshire & the Humber, East Midlands and the South West.
 Convenors are elected to run the Scottish and Welsh campaigns.
 The small committees for the regional groups are elected at their own local AGMs.
 These groups carry out LGBT+ Labour's work on a local basis and also campaign on local issues.